devcraft1/crypto-service-pay/README.md

 <!-- crypto service pay -->

-A pure crypto payment smart contract to enable purchase/payment of a products.
+A standard crypto payment smart contract to enable purchase/payment of a products.

-This contract enables payment of products in crypto services
+This contract enables payment for goods and services with crypto cryptocurrencies.